Francis Sylvius: Works

 He wrote also commentaries on Genesis, Exodus, Leviticus, and Numbers, which were praised by Calmet.
 He adapted the Instructions of Charles Borromeo for use of the Church in Belgium, and he made additions to the Summa Conciliorum of Carranza.
-His complete works were published by Père Norbert d'Elbecque at Antwerp in 1698, in six folio volumes, the first of which contains the life of Sylvius.
+His complete works were published by Norbert d'Elbecque at Antwerp in 1698, in six folio volumes, the first of which contains the life of Sylvius.
 This edition was reproduced at Venice in 1726; the editor omitted the works of Sylvius against Jansenism.